 All the command line stuff works by going to the setup -> misc and typing it into the "Optional switches" box.
 Remove the angle brackets and quotes.

-- I could only get the game to run in 3DFX mode, which is best anyway.
+- I could only get the game to run in 3DFX mode.
 You might be able to get it to display in widescreen with the switch "-aspect 1.78" and by setting target -width and -height to something like 1600 x 900 with the respective switches.
 Didn't work for me though, and reportedly causes the view to cut off around the top and bottom anyway.
 The best resolution seemed to be 1024 x 768 because the highest setting makes the HUD weird.
 For unlimited FPS, go "-framecap 999" but this is known to cause a higher energy drain rate on the omega cannon as an unfortunate tradeoff. "-nomotionblur" does what it says if you don't like that effect.

 - To avoid having to tap through the opening cutscenes every time, find the game's movies folder and delete or move the ones called "dolby1" and "intro".
 You can also use the switch "-pilot " to automatically select your pilot.